 Secured by nonfarm nonresidential properties (in domestic offices).
-Report in the appropriate column the amount of all loans secured by nonfarm residential properties (in domestic offices) as defined for Schedule RC-C, part I, item 1.e, column B, that are past due 30 days or more or are in nonaccrual status as of the report date.
+Report in the appropriate column the amount of all loans secured by nonfarm residential properties (in domestic offices) included in Schedule RC-C, part I, item 1.e, column B, that are past due 30 days or more or are in nonaccrual status as of the report date.